Commercial Insurance: Premiums and Member Cost-Sharing

 Commercial Insurance Premiums

-Commercial Insurance Premiums are costs borne by the majority of individuals under 65 years old, both in Massachusetts and nationally.
-These individuals are usually enrolled in employer sponsored insurance, where both the employer and the employee make premium contributions to a commercial payer for an employee’s health plan.
-Health care payers use the premiums to pay for their member's medical expenses.
+Commercial insurance premiums are costs borne by individuals and employers.
+In Massachusetts, 93.7% of the commercial market is enrolled in employer-sponsored insurance, where both the employer and the employee make premium contributions to a commercial payer for an employee’s health plan.
+Health care payers use the premiums to pay for their member’s medical expenses.
 Payers also retain a portion of the premium to cover administrative expenses, reserves, commissions, contributions to surpluses and profits, premium taxes, and medical management expenses.

 Note that health insurance premiums are set prospectively based on historical data and projected growth in claims and administrative costs.
-This means that premium rates for plans active in 2022 were developed using data from 2019 and 2020 to account for the uncertainty in trends caused by the COVID-19 pandemic.
-In Massachusetts, payers are required to meet minimum medical loss ratio (MLR) thresholds of at least 88% in the merged market and 85% for larger employer plans.
+This means that premium rates for plans active in 2023 were developed in early 2022 using historical spending data (primarily through 2021) and projected changes in utilization, unit costs, and other factors.
+In Massachusetts, payers are required to meet minimum medical loss ratio (MLR) thresholds of at least 88 percent in the merged market and 85 percent for larger employer plans.
 These requirements serve as guardrails to keep health plan administrative costs in check, especially in years when claims costs come in below actuarial projections.

 Commercial Insurance Member Cost-Sharing

-Commercial Insurance Member Cost-Sharing includes all medical expenses allowed under a member’s plan but not paid for by the payer, employer, or state Cost Sharing Reduction (CSR) subsidies (e.g., deductibles, copays, and co-insurance).
+Commercial insurance member cost-sharing includes all medical expenses allowed under a member’s plan but not paid for by the payer, employer, or state cost-sharing reduction (CSR) subsidies (i.e., deductibles, copays, and coinsurance).
 CHIA reports on member cost-sharing by market sector, product type (HMO, PPO, POS), funding type, and benefit design type (HDHP, tiered network, limited network).

-Cost-sharing and affordability data are also included in findings from CHIA’s Massachusetts Health Insurance Surveys (MHIS).
-The survey findings reflect the impacts of medical costs on Massachusetts households with all forms of insurance coverage (including private commercial, MassHealth, and Medicare) as well as the uninsured.
+Cost-sharing and affordability data are also included in findings from the Massachusetts Health Insurance Surveys (MHIS) and the Massachusetts Employer Survey (MES).
+The MHIS findings reflect the impacts of medical costs on Massachusetts residents with all forms of insurance coverage (including private commercial, MassHealth, and Medicare) as well as the uninsured.
+The MES findings reflect cost-sharing and decision-making in the employer-sponsored insurance market for employers in Massachusetts.

 Key Premiums and Member Cost-Sharing Findings